 The A.P. owes its uniqueness and stature in no small part to its business model.

-Shortcomings aside, the A.P. has been just that—an irreplaceable fixture of the country’s media system.
+Shortcomings aside, the A.P. has been—an irreplaceable fixture of the country’s media system.
 And it owes its uniqueness and stature in no small part to its business model.

 The A.P. allows its members to severely reduce the cost of reportage, especially outside their physical territory.
 The wide range of political outlooks among its members ensures something as close to neutrality as journalism can hope for; it is an overlapping consensus that inclines toward facts.
 In contrast to most consumer publications, the company’s business model depends not on virality and click-bait but on trustworthiness.
 It does what many news organizations claim to do, but none can really accomplish: insulating news-gathering from news-selling.

 We have new media utilities now.
 When I was starting out as a reporter, running an online startup, tweets were my A.P.
 They were how I got the latest news, raw and apparently immediate, from places I could not afford to visit.
 I fell for Twitter during the Tahrir Square uprising in 2011, before the likes of Anderson Cooper got there.
 Like the A.P., it has become the medium across which media outlets today speak with each other and share news.
 Jack Dorsey, the C.E.O. of Twitter,has called it the “people’s news network”—but, as the persistent rumors of a buyout remind us, it is not.
 It is a creature of Wall Street, a commodity for the highest bidder.